DrvMen/Hashira-Placement-Assignment/README.md

 ****How to run:****

-Save the the json file as input.json for the first test case and input2.json for the second and run the following command for the output:
+Save the the json file as **input.json** for the first test case and **input2.json** for the second and run the following command in your terminal:
 ```
 node solverpoly.js
 ```